geos-mitgcm-ecco/gmao_mitgcm_coupling/IAU/seaice/readme.txt

   For locations where GEOS_frozen_load_N(i,j) < SICEload_threshold
               and ICESNO_ANALYSIS_INC(i,j) < 0
+  grab values from North Pole
-  find a nearby location where:
+       if above does not work, we could try to find a nearby location where:
               GEOS_frozen_load_N(i_donor,j_donor) ~= SICEload_N(i,j)
        and compute the SCALING_FACTOR and *_INC fields based on that nearby location.

   For locations where GEOS_frozen_load_N(i,j) < SICEload_threshold
              and ICESNO_ANALYSIS_INC(i,j) >= 0